 10. Assess for Criteria Other Than Experience

-A candidate may have selling experience similar to your product, but your unique selling model, sales environment, and company culture aren’t necessarily transferable from another organization.
+Your selling model, sales environment, and company culture aren’t transferable from a previous role.
+Experience selling a similar product also doesn’t guarantee success.
 Don’t simply rely on experience in your assessment process – have a process for how to hire the best salespeople.
+There are other important factors that shouldn’t be overlooked.

 11. Start Conducting Exit Interviews

-Conducting effective exit interviews that aim to understand the employees’ experience also has an additional benefit of breeding ambassadors for your brand.
+Creating ambassadors can come from effective exit interviews to understand employee experiences.
 Employees regularly leave company reviews on sites like Glassdoor.com after their tenure at a company.
-When they feel heard and understood, they are more likely to produce approving reviews.
-When you have past employees leave positive reviews of your company, you end up with a channel of organic, favorable online content about your company.
+When they feel heard and understood, they are more likely to give approving reviews.
+When past employees leave positive reviews of your company, you end up with a channel of organic online content about your company.

-You can provide further guidance for HR about how the sales organization functions, especially in the areas of:
+You can provide further guidance for recruiters about how the sales organization functions.
+Especially in the areas of:

 - Team performance